What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Spreading

-Ledum is a cold-resistant plant that grows in forest and tundra zones, in the forest belt of mountains, in swampy coniferous forests, sometimes in birch forests, in peat bogs, along river valleys.
+Ledum is a cold-resistant plant that grows in forest and tundra zones, in the forest belt of mountains, in swampy coniferous forests, sometimes in birch forests, in peat bogs, and along river valleys.
 Ledum is adapted to life on very poor, acidic, highly moist soils.

 Regions of distribution on the map of Russia.